How to Get Over-the-Counter Antibiotics Without Going to a Doctor?

 • Proactiv/Clearskin (Benzoyl peroxide)

-Some generic brands of topical antibiotics have been formulated into a cream or ointment.
-These can be directly applied to the skin and are referred to as otc antibiotics for skin infections.
+While some generic brands of topical antibiotics have been formulated into a cream or ointment, these can be directly applied to the skin and are referred to as otc antibiotics for skin infections.

 More potent topical antibiotics require a doctor’s prescription.
-For example, mupirocin ointment over the counter and metronidazole cream over the counter are unavailable and require a prescription.
-These are used for the management of severe infections, typically those not responding to over-the-counter topical antibiotics.
+For example, over-the-counter mupirocin ointment and metronidazole cream are unavailable and require a prescription.
+However, these are used to manage severe infections, typically those not responding to over-the-counter topical antibiotics.

-Oral, intravenous, and intramuscular antibiotics require a prescription and are not available over the counter.
-Oral antibiotics are commonly prescribed to treat bacterial infections and are taken by mouth.
+Oral, intravenous, and intramuscular antibiotics require a prescription and are unavailable over the counter.
+They are commonly prescribed to treat bacterial infections and are taken by mouth.

-Several classes of antibiotics available treat different types of bacterial infections.
-The treatment depends on the type of bacterial infection/disease or condition and the severity of the illness.
+Several types of antibiotics are available to treat different bacterial infections.
+Moreover, the treatment depends on the type of bacterial infection and the severity of the illness.
 The drugs are classified as follows:

 Cephalosporins